m-ld/timeld/packages/prejournal/README.md

 # timeld - Prejournal connector

-This packages supports live update of timesheet entries:
+This package supports live update of timesheet entries:
 - _from_ **timeld**
 - _to_ [prejournal](https://prejournal.org/).

 ## installation & configuration

-This connector package is included in the gateway.
+This connector package is included in the Gateway.

 The connector requires the following configuration:
 - `user`: Prejournal account (user) name (required)